 At roughly a mile in, the trail splits into a broad loop that will give you good coverage of the park if you follow it all the way around.
 Dense forest consisting mostly of Cedar Elm can be found to the north, and floodplain savannah follows the route to the south.
 A short spur near the western end of the trail takes you to the tip of the peninsula where you will be treated to nice view of the ongoing repairs to the Lewisville Lake dam and a mirror-image peninsula just across the way.

 Those of you who know me, know that when hiking I like to start early and/or stay late.
-These times of day-night transition are the simply best for observing wildlife, they provide the best light for photography, and as an added benefit, they often treat you to stunning sun rises and sunsets.
+These times of day-night transition are simply the best for observing wildlife.
+They provide the best light for photography, and as an added benefit, they often treat you to stunning sun rises and sunsets.
 Its a win-win-win (except for the sleep it costs you)!

 In Wynnwood Park, those with a sharp eye and a propensity to explore off trail just a bit, might just find some remnants of the property’s past use.
 Before the Lewisville Lake dam was completed in the mid-1950s, much of this park was still farmland.
 The ruins of bulldozed homesteads can still be found in a few places near the trail.
 Large slabs of concrete and bricks are the clues to look for.
 Storm cellars are still present at some sites.
 And with just a little scouting, you may even find some of the trappings of daily life—like broken dishes, hinges, etc laying about.